-We all know the feeling of being low on gas.
+We all know the sensation of being low on gas.

 The low-fuel light illuminates, a few warning chimes go off, and we panic as the needle moves closer and closer to the red.